Mannheim Steamroller: Beginnings

 Mannheim Steamroller began as an alias for record producer and composer Chip Davis.
 The name "Mannheim Steamroller" comes from an 18th-century German musical technique, Mannheim roller (German: Mannheimer Walze), a crescendo passage having a rising melodic line over an ostinato bass line, popularized by the Mannheim school of composition.

 Before the fame of Steamroller, Davis had been best known for collaborating with his friend Bill Fries on the songs of the country music character "C. W. McCall", of "Convoy" fame.
 The song was based on the character created by Fries and music composed by Davis for a series of Clio winning ads for Metz Baking Company for their Old Home Bread product.
-Davis was named Country Music Writer of the Year in 1976, a genre he is not fond of.
+Davis was named 1976's Country Music Writer of the Year, a genre he is not fond of.

 Even before the height of McCall's popularity, Davis produced an unusual album of classical music performed entirely by Davis and musical collaborator and keyboardist Jackson Berkey, using electric bass (played by Eric Hansen) and synthesizers.